ttionya/vaultwarden-backup/README.md

 #### DATA_DB

-Set the sqlite database file path.
+Set the path for the sqlite database file.

 Default: `${DATA_DIR}/db.sqlite3`

 #### DATA_RSAKEY

-Set the rsa_key file path.
+Set the path for the rsa_key file.

 Default: `${DATA_DIR}/rsa_key`

 #### DATA_ATTACHMENTS

-Set the attachment folder path.
+Set the path for the attachment folder.

 Default: `${DATA_DIR}/attachments`

 #### DATA_SENDS

-Set the sends folder path.
+Set the path for the sends folder.

 Default: `${DATA_DIR}/sends`